 Oral Surgery Assistant Certification and Certificate Program Info

 Students enrolled in an expanded duty certificate program for dental assistants spend classroom and laboratory time learning how to perform advanced chairside duties for dentists and oral surgeons.
-These include removing sutures from oral surgery procedures, placing post-surgery packs, monitoring nitrous oxide administration, fabricating temporary crowns and more.
+A program may also include a clinical component that allows students work in a private practice or a clinic.
+Depending on the state, an educational program might prepare students to take the Expanded Function Dental Assistant certification examination.

 A high school diploma and a postsecondary degree in dental assisting are standard prerequisites.
 Many schools also require that students have either a Certified Dental Assistant credential from the American Dental Association (ADA) or licensure to practice as a dental hygienist.